Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 How Long From Seed To Harvest

-When you grow lavender from seed, it takes a year for them to bloom to their full potential.
-They can flower lightly the first year, and you may get a few buds from them.
+When you grow lavender from seed, it takes at least a year for them to bloom to their full potential.
+They can flower lightly the first year, and you may be able to harvest a few buds from them.

-Then they should come into full bloom by their second season, giving you tons of delicious smelling flowers to enjoy.
+But they should be fully mature by their second season, giving you tons of delicious smelling flowers to enjoy.

-Related Post: How To Harvest Lavender Fresh From The Garden
+Related Post: How To Care For Lavender Plants

-Successfully planting lavender seeds requires some special tricks.
-These cold hardy seeds need a bit of extra help in order to germinate.
-But don’t worry, it’s easier than you think.
+Successfully growing lavender seeds requires some special steps.
+They are cold hardy and need a bit of extra help to germinate.
+Below I’ll show you exactly what to do before planting them, and the best method to use.

 When To Start Lavender Seeds